CALLFRIEND American English-Southern Dialect

 |Licensing Instructions:||Subscription & Standard Members, and Non-Members|

 |Citation:||Canavan, Alexandra, and George Zipperlen.
 CALLFRIEND American English-Southern Dialect LDC96S47.
 Web Download.
 Philadelphia: Linguistic Data Consortium, 1996.|

-For each conversation, both the caller and callee are native speakers of Southern American English.
-All calls are domestic and were placed inside the continental United States, Canada, Puerto Rico or the Dominican Republic.
+For each conversation, both the caller and callee were native speakers of Southern American English.
+All calls were placed inside the continental United States, Canada, Puerto Rico or the Dominican Republic.